Sea Kayaking and Whale Watching in Queen Charlotte Strait, British Columbia

 What if I have dietary restrictions?

 If any of you have any dietary restrictions, please alert us, so we can pass those on to the lodge chef.
 We do ask that folks with strict vegan or gluten-free diets to bring their own supplements and substitutions (such as rice noodles, etc) or special drinks since the shopping is limited in very rural northern Vancouver Island.
-We provide 2 glasses of wine per night, so if you need/desire more or different alcoholic beverages, you can plan accordingly and either bring your own, or shop on the Saturday before your trip - NOTE that liquor stores in BC are closed on Sundays and prior to our meeting time on Mondays, so you will not be able to buy before your tour with us if you arrive on a Sunday.
+We provide 2 glasses of wine per night, so if you need/desire more or different alcoholic beverages, you can plan accordingly and either bring your own, or stop at the liquor store prior to your trip.
 The lodge provides unlimited teas, coffee, hot cocoa and lemonade.
 Feel free to bring your own sodas or diet sodas in addition if you prefer.

 Can I bring my own kayak?